ember-intl/ember-intl/README.md

 ## Setting Locale

 This is can be done at any point within your app boots.
-This is typically done within your Application route's `beforeModel` hook by calling `intl.set('locale', 'en-us')` [Read more about the Service API](https://github.com/ember-intl/ember-intl/blob/2.x/docs/ember-service-api.md).
+This is typically done within your Application route's `beforeModel` hook by calling `intl.setLocale('en-us')` [Read more about the Service API](https://github.com/ember-intl/ember-intl/blob/2.x/docs/ember-service-api.md).

 ```js
   // app/routes/application.js